Overview of Writing Checks

 Journal Entry Checks

-Where found?
-Journal Entries
+Found in Journal Entries

-Used for To make a payment involving multiple accounts
+Used for To make a payment involving multiple accounts.

-Example You make a loan payment involving principle and interest
+Example You make a loan payment involving principle and interest.

-Accounting result Cash is credited, Notes Payable is debited, and Interest Expense is debited
+Accounting result Cash is credited, Notes Payable is debited, and Interest Expense is debited.

 For further help Print a Journal Entry Check